A Rust-based tool that periodically probes Minecraft servers, logging detailed data for performance monitoring, analytics, and visualization.

 Tip

-Copy-paste the .env.example file into a .env file and modify the content of the latter.
+Copy-paste the .env.example file into a .env file and modify its contents.

 MC_ADDR=mc.hypixel.net